-5.38 We then take our policy recommendations through our internal governance.
-We summarise the issue we have identified, describe our policy proposals, and explain how they assist us in pursuing our primary and secondary objectives - and the likely consequences of inaction.
+5.55 We then take our policy recommendations through our internal governance.
+We summarise the issue we have identified, describe our policy proposals, and explain how they assist us in pursuing our primary and secondary objectives, and the likely consequences of inaction.
 We present the results of the CBA, and regulatory principles analysis, and outline how we arrived at the proposed policy design.
 We highlight any trade-offs we have made, particularly in relation to regulatory principles requirements.

-5.39 Various internal committees, culminating in the Prudential Regulation Committee (PRC) for the most material decisions, weigh up the arguments before taking a decision.
+5.56 The relevant internal committee(s), culminating in the PRC for the most material decisions, weigh up the arguments before taking a decision.
 This may be to proceed with the policy proposal as presented or to conduct further analysis, before returning with a new proposal.
-PRC is responsible for agreeing any rule changes and ensuring that the overall impact of any proposal sits within our risk appetite.
+PRC is responsible for finally agreeing any PRA rules and ensuring that the overall impact of any proposal sits within our risk appetite.
 Where appropriate, we also take proposals to the Financial Policy Committee (FPC).